Promotion

 Who should proofread my work?

 Proofreading your own work, though, is no substitute for having another pair of eyes look at it.
-By the time your dissertation is ready to proofread you’re going to have been working at it for a long time and be very familiar with its content.
+By the time your master’s dissertation is ready to be edited and proofread you’re going to have been working at it for a long time and be very familiar with its content.
 You’ll be used to its flow and structure, and are therefore far less likely to notice any logical leaps you’ve made or any counter-arguments you’ve failed to address.
 Even relatively obvious technical errors will be difficult to spot, because you’ll have a natural tendency to skim what’s familiar to you.

 Get a professional proofread!